Houston Psychiatrist

 • Experiencing hallucination, delirium, depression, or psychosis

-This is just the start to list all of the side effects.
-Continual usage and increasing to higher doses of cocaine can lead to a cocaine overdose, heart attack or other life-threatening medical emergencies.
-If you or someone know you exhibits these side effects and are high dose cocaine users, they should seek treatment immediately.
+This is just the start to the list of the side effects.
+Continual usage and increasing to higher doses of cocaine can lead to a cocaine overdose, heart attacks, or other life-threatening medical emergencies.
+If you or someone know you exhibits these side effects and are regular cocaine users, they should seek treatment immediately.

 If you or someone you know struggles with a cocaine addiction, then do reach out to a medical professional for help and intervention immediately.